radavis/radavis.github.io/_posts/2017-07-13-captive-portal-is-dead.markdown

 The initial web request on a Captive Portal-enabled network will trigger a response _only_ when a user attempts to visit a non-HTTPS website.
-The user must transmit a HTTP request in clear-text over the network for a Captive Portal-enabled router able to hijack the user's request, and serve them different information.
+The user must transmit a HTTP request in clear-text over the network for a Captive Portal-enabled router to hijack the user's request, and serve them different information.
 This **highly insecure** means of restricting user access opens people up to [all](http://http.rip/) [sorts](https://www.troyhunt.com/ssl-is-not-about-encryption/) of [vulnerabilities](https://arstechnica.com/tech-policy/2013/04/how-a-banner-ad-for-hs-ok/).

-Because HTTPS uses end-to-end encryption to keep the messages passed between your web browser and the web server a secret, a Captive Portal network is unable to do its thing.
-What happens when there are no more insecure websites on the web?
+Because HTTPS uses end-to-end encryption to keep the messages passed between your web browser and the web server a secret (the <https://gmail.com> example), a Captive Portal network is unable to do its thing.
+What happens when there are no more plain old HTTP websites on the web to initiate Captive Portal's MITM attack?
 With the movement towards
-[a more secure web](https://letsencrypt.org/2014/11/18/announcing-lets-encrypt.html), and search engines such as Google giving
+[a more secure web](https://letsencrypt.org/2014/11/18/announcing-lets-encrypt.html), and websites such as Google giving
 [HTTPS sites a higher ranking](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html) in search results, the number of non-secure websites is accelerating towards zero.